psousasa/yt-summaries/README.md

 * Retrieval evaluation
     * [x] 2 points: Multiple retrieval approaches are evaluated, and the best one is used
 * RAG evaluation
-    * [x] 1 point: Only one RAG approach (e.g., one prompt) is evaluated
-    * [ ] 2 points: Multiple RAG approaches are evaluated, and the best one is used
+    * [x] points: No evaluation of retrieval is provided

 * Interface
     * [x] 2 points: UI (e.g., Streamlit), web application (e.g., Django), or an API (e.g., built with FastAPI)
 * Ingestion pipeline